gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 #### 4 Layout toolbar

-Quick access to different layout for container widgets.
+Quick access to different layouts for container widgets.
 Explanation follows in [a following section](#important-qt-designer-concepts).

 ### Build GUI